NTFS: Advantages

 Users of fast multi-core processors will find improvements in application speed by compressing their applications and data as well as a reduction in space used.
 Even when SSD controllers already compress data, there is still a reduction in I/Os since less data is transferred.

 According to research by Microsoft's NTFS Development team, 50–60 GB is a reasonable maximum size for a compressed file on an NTFS volume with a 4 KB (default) cluster (block) size.
 This reasonable maximum size decreases sharply for volumes with smaller cluster sizes.

 Disadvantages

 Large compressible files become highly fragmented since every chunk smaller than 64 KB becomes a fragment.
 Flash memory, such as SSD drives do not have the head movement delays and high access time of mechanical hard disk drives, so fragmentation has only a smaller penalty.

-If system files that are needed at boot time (such as drivers, NTLDR, winload.exe, or BOOTMGR) are compressed, the system may fail to boot correctly, because decompression filters are not yet loaded.
-Later editions of Windows do not allow important system files to be compressed.
+Windows 2000 cannot start if NTLDR is compressed because decompression filters are not yet loaded.
+Later versions of Windows do not allow important system files to be compressed.